-We are here to help you have the most delicious breakfast possible!
-Follow the Breakfast Beat Map and try the ten best breakfast spots in the South Bend Mishawaka area as voted by residents and visitors during the 2018 St. Joseph County Breakfast Wars.
-Although Macadoo’s Family Restaurant was named the winner of the St. Joseph County Breakfast Wars, every restaurant on the Breakfast Beat Map serves delicious, hearty servings of all your favorite breakfast entrées and a few you may not have tried yet.
+Follow the Breakfast Beat Map and try the 10 best breakfast spots in The Bend as voted by residents and visitors during the 2018 St. Joseph County Breakfast Wars.
+Although Macadoo’s Family Restaurant was named the winner, every restaurant on the Breakfast Beat serves up delicious, hearty breakfast — and some items you might not have tried yet.

 3407 Lincolnway E. | Mishawaka

 “Welcome Friends.”
 These two words are above the door as you enter this Mishawaka restaurant and they mean it.
-The staff at Curve Café is extremely friendly to every one of their customers.
-Not only are they friendly, but they also know how to whip up some tasty breakfast entrees.
-From Eggs Benedict served with breakfast potatoes to the owner’s favorite, Stuffed Cinnamon Roll topped with strawberries and blueberries, Curve Café’s food is locally-sourced, budget-friendly, and out-of-this-world tasty!
+The staff at Curve Café is friendly to every customer.
+And they also know how to whip up some tasty dishes.
+The stuffed cinnamon roll topped with strawberries and blueberries is the owner’s favorite.
+Curve Café’s food is locally-sourced and budget-friendly.

 303 S. Michigan St. | Lakeville

-For 40 years, Hilltop Restaurant has been the hub of the town of Lakeville.
-You will be greeted with a smile as the aroma from the kitchen finds its way to your table.
-As you wait for your food, take a look around the restaurant.
-Hilltop Restaurant is filled with antiques and knickknacks brought in by customers over the years.
-As you look around, you will see a sign that reads, “Real Food Served in Real Time.”
-This couldn’t be truer because everything on the menu is made from scratch.
-The High-Octane Pancake uses oatmeal and flaxseeds, while the orange sauce layered on top of the Stuffed French Toast will provide an extra layer of flavor with every bite.
+Hilltop Restaurant has been a hub in Lakeville for 40 years.
+Take a look around the restaurant as you wait for your order.
+Hilltop is filled with antiques and knickknacks brought in by customers over the years.
+You’ll see a sign that reads, “Real Food Served in Real Time.”
+This couldn’t be more true — all the food is made from scratch.
+Fuel up for the day with a High-Octane Pancake that has oatmeal and flax seeds.
+Orange sauce layered on top of the stuffed French toast, which brings out even more flavor.

 1444 E. Mishawaka Ave. | South Bend

-This family-owned and operated diner has served up mouthwatering, comfort food every day in South Bend for over six years.
-You won’t leave here hungry after you try their popular Corned Beef Hash, Jalapeño Sausage, and their homemade jam atop a golden-brown piece of toast.
-Customers may come for the food, but they return time and again for the great service and friendly staff.
-Jeannie’s House is so phenomenal they opened a second location in Niles so more hungry customers can enjoy their food.
-Reasonable prices, delicious food, and exceptional service makes Jeannie’s House a “can’t-miss” when you are in The Bend.
+This family-owned and operated diner has served up mouthwatering comfort food in South Bend for more than six years now.
+You won’t leave here hungry after you try their popular corned beef hash, jalapeño sausage and their homemade jam atop a golden-brown piece of toast.
+Customers may come for the food, but they return for the great service and friendly staff.
+Jeannie’s House is so popular a second location opened in nearby Niles.

 MACADOO’S FAMILY RESTAURANT